Mountea-Framework/MounteaFrameworkWebsite/docs_src/AdvancedInventoryEquipmentSystem/Configuration/ItemCategoriesRarities.md

 FString ItemRarity = "Common";
 ```

-**How Dynamic Dropdowns Work:**
+!!! question "How Dynamic Dropdowns Work"

-- `meta=(GetOptions="FunctionName")` tells Unreal to call the specified function
-- The function queries your data assets and returns available options
+    - The function queries your data from [Inventory Config](Settings.md) and returns available options
     - Dropdowns automatically update when you modify categories/rarities in config
-- Invalid selections are highlighted in red, providing immediate feedback

 **Editor Workflow:**

 1. Configure categories and rarities in your Inventory Settings Config
 2. Item templates automatically show available options in dropdowns
 3. Changes to config immediately reflect in all item template editors
-4. Validation prevents invalid combinations before runtime
+4. Validation prevents invalid combinations in runtime

 ### Template Validation